Configuring the Nginx Error and Access Logs

 Nginx writes records of its events in two types of logs: access logs and error logs.
 Access logs write information about client requests, and error logs write information about the server and application issues.

-This article outlines how to configure and read the Nginx access and error logs.
+This article explains how to configure and read the Nginx access and error logs.

 Configuring the Access Log

 Whenever a client request is processed, Nginx generates a new event in the access log.
 Each event record contains a timestamp and includes various information about the client and the requested resource.
-Access logs can show you the location of the visitors, the page they visit, how much time they spend on the page, and much more.
+Access logs can show client IP addresses, requested resources, response statuses, referrers, user agents, and request processing times when those fields are included in the log format.

-The log_format directive allows you to define the format of logged messages.
-The access_log directive enables and sets the location of the log file and the used format.
+The access_log directive enables the access log and sets the location of the log file and the format to use:

-The access log can be enabled either in http, server, or location directives block.
+The access log can be enabled in the http, server, or location directive block.

 http {